parse-community/docs/Parse-Server-Guide.md

 ## Installation from source

-If you wish to run on your server the github version of parse server:
+If you wish to run the latest version of Parse Server from `master`:

 If your project is not under version control or not configured to use npm: